KailashAccenture/upromise/README.md

- nin## Asynchronous Web-Worker Model Using RabbitMQ in Java
+## Asynchronous Web-Worker Model Using RabbitMQ in Java

 As explained in the [Worker Dynos, Background Jobs and Queueing](background-jobs-queueing) article, web requests should be completed as fast as possible.
 If an operation may take a long time, it is best to send it to a worker